MDPO: Overcoming the Training-Inference Divide of Masked Diffusion Language Models: Methodology

-We first provide the formulation of LLaDA \citep{Nie2025ARXIV}, a pre-trained MDLM that serves as the foundation of our work.
-While specific architectural or methodological variations may exist among other MDLMs, the methods proposed in this paper are broadly applicable to the majority of existing MDLM frameworks.
-LLaDA defines a model distribution $p_{\theta}(x_0)$ of the clean data $x_0$ through a discrete diffusion process \citep{Ou2025ICLR, Austion2021NEURIPS}.
-The forward process gradually masks tokens until the sequence is fully masked.
-The reverse process recovers $p_{\theta}(x_0)$ by iteratively predicting masked tokens.
+We introduce our methods based on the formulation of LLaDA \citep{Nie2025ARXIV}, a pre-trained MDLM that models clean data $x_0$ via a discrete diffusion process \citep{Ou2025ICLR, Austion2021NEURIPS}, where tokens are progressively masked in the forward process and then recovered by iterative prediction in the reverse process.
+While specific methodological variations may exist, the methods proposed in this paper are broadly applicable to the majority of existing MDLM frameworks.

-\boldparagraph{Training} The training objective optimizes a mask predictor $p_{\theta}\left(x_0 \mid \bar{x}_{\tau}\right)$ that takes partially masked data $\bar{x}_{\tau}$\footnote{We use the bar notation (\eg $\bar{x}$) to denote masked and $x$ for unmasked sequences throughout the paper.} as input and predicts all masked tokens simultaneously using a cross-entropy loss:
+\boldparagraph{Training} The training objective optimizes a mask predictor $p_{\theta}\left(x_0 \mid \bar{x}_{\tau}\right)$ that takes partially masked data $\bar{x}_{\tau}$\footnote{We use the bar notation $\bar{x}$ to denote (partially) masked and $x$ for unmasked sequences throughout the paper.} as input and predicts all masked tokens simultaneously using a cross-entropy loss:

 Here, the expectation is computed over the unmasked ground truth sequences $\{x_0\}$ in the dataset and a randomly drawn masking ratio $\tau\sim U(0,1)$. $\tilde\gamma(x_0,\tau)$ is a masking function that sets each token of $x_0$ to the mask token $\cM$ independently with probability $\tau$. $L$ is the sequence length and superscript $i$ for both $x$ and $\bar{x}$ denotes the $i$'th element in the sequence.
 The cross-entropy loss is only computed on the masked tokens as indicated by the function $\mathbbm{1}[\cdot]$.
 In practice, $p_{\theta}\left(x_0 \mid \bar{x}_{\tau}\right)$ often depends on an additional input prompt which we drop here for notational clarity.